Help us make DevTools Tips better! Fill out this survey to tell us more about your DevTools habits and frustrations.

 Customize keyboard shortcuts

 DevTools comes with tons of keyboard shortcuts.
-Some are well known (like F12 to open DevTools), but...
+Some are well known (like F12 to open DevTools), but there are many others which you might not be familiar with, and which could make your life easier....
 Read moreSupported by:

 -